 In addition, there have also been efforts in recent years to influence the investment community, including investment advisors and certain sovereign wealth, pension and endowment funds promoting divestment of fossil fuel equities and pressuring lenders to limit funding to companies engaged in the extraction of fossil fuel reserves.
 Such environmental activism and initiatives aimed at limiting climate change and reducing air pollution could interfere with our business activities, operations and ability to access capital and assess acquisitions.
-Furthermore, members of the investment community, as well as political advocacy groups, are increasing their focus on ESG practices and disclosures by public companies, and concerns over climate change have resulted in, and are expected to continue to result in, the adoption of regulatory requirements for climate-related disclosures.
+Furthermore, members of the investment community, as well as political advocacy groups, are increasing their focus on ESG practices and disclosures by public companies, and concerns over climate change have resulted in, and are expected to continue to result in, the adoption of regulatory requirements for climaterelated disclosures.
 As a result, we may continue to face increasing pressure regarding our ESG disclosures and practices, and mandatory reporting obligations could increase our compliance burden and costs.
 We publish an annual ESG Report, which outlines our progress and ongoing efforts to advance our ESG initiatives.
 Our disclosures on these matters rely on management's expectations as of the date the statements are first made, as well as standards for measuring progress that are still in development, and may change or fail to be realized.
 These expectations and standards may continue to evolve.
 If our ESG disclosures and practices do not meet regulatory, investor or other stakeholder expectations and standards, which continue to evolve, it could have a material adverse effect on our business or demand for our services.
 At the same time, some stakeholders and regulators have increasingly expressed or pursued opposing views, legislation, and investment expectations with respect to ESG, including the enactment or proposal of "anti-ESG" legislation or policies.
-By publishing our annual ESG Report, our business may also face increased scrutiny related to ESG activit
+By publishing our annual ESG Report, our business may also face increased scrutiny related to ESG activities and be unable to satisfy all stakeholders.
+Additionally, members of the investment community may screen our ESG disclosures and performance before investing in our common shares.

 See Item 1.
-"Business - Government Regulation" of this annual report for a more detailed description of our climate-change related risks.
+"Business - Government Regulation" of this annual report for a more detailed description of our climatechange related risks.